Winter Pipe Problems

-The Council have been installing high efficiency condensing boilers since 2002.
-These are installed in a range of different properties, and in different locations.
-Unfortunately, it is not always possible to install the condensing discharge pipe work internally.
+We’ve have been installing high efficiency condensing boilers since 2002.
+Unfortunately, it isn’t always possible to install the condensing discharge pipe work internally and where it has had to be installed externally it can sometimes freeze in very cold weather.

-How can I tell if the boiler’s condense trap/ discharge pipe has frozen?
+How can I tell if my boilers condense trap/discharge pipe has frozen?

-Step 1: It’s possible that your boilers condense trap/discharge pipe has frozen if all 3 of these statements are correct:
+Step 1: It’s possible that your boilers condense trap/discharge pipe has frozen if all three of these statements are correct...

 • your boiler is a condensing boiler